 Products Corporation may terminate Mr. Kretzman's employment agreement effective 24 months after written notice of non-extension of the agreement.
-Mr. Kretzman's employment agreement provides that, in the event of termination of employment by Mr. Kretzman for any material breach by Products Corporation of any of its obligations under his employment agreement or for "good reason" (as set forth in Mr. Kretzman's employment agreement), or by Products Corporation (otherwise than for "cause," as defined in the employment agreement, or for disability), Mr. Kretzman would be entitled to continued payments of base salary throughout the 24-month severance period, payment of a prorated target bonus, if and to the extent bonuses are payable to executives under the Incentive Compensation Plan for that year based upon achievement of objectives, continued participation in Products Corporation's life insurance plan, subject to a limit of two years, and medical, dental and executive medical plans, subject to the terms of such plans, throughout the severance period or until Mr. Kretzman is covered by like plans of another company, and continued participation during the severance period in the other perquisites of Products Corporation for which he was eligible on the termination date.
+Mr. Kretzman's employment agreement provides that, in the event of termination of employment by Mr. Kretzman for any material breach by Products Corporation of any of its obligations under his employment agreement or for "good reason" (as set forth in Mr. Kretzman's employment agreement), or by Products Corporation (other than for "cause," as defined in the employment agreement, or for disability), Mr. Kretzman would be entitled to continued payments of base salary throughout the 24-month severance period, payment of a prorated target bonus, if and to the extent bonuses are payable to executives under the Incentive Compensation Plan for that year based upon achievement of objectives, continued participation in Products Corporation's life insurance plan, subject to a limit of two years, and medical, dental and executive medical plans, subject to the terms of such plans, throughout the severance period or until Mr. Kretzman is covered by like plans of another company, and continued participation during the severance period in the other perquisites of Products Corporation for which he was eligible on the termination date.
 In the event Mr. Kretzman's employment is terminated by Products Corporation without "cause" or by Mr. Kretzman for "good reason," or upon his retirement, all restricted stock and stock option awards held by Mr. Kretzman would continue to vest and remain exercisable, and the unpaid portion of all previously-earned LTIP awards would continue to remain payable, in accordance with their terms (in consideration for which, the non-competition covenants referred to in Mr. Kretzman's employment agreement would remain in effect until the date that all existing equity awards are fully vested and all earned LTIP awards are paid).
+As of December 31, 2012, all of Mr. Kretzman's restricted stock awards had fully vested and all of his stock option awards had expired

-The estimated aggregate total of termination benefits during the 24-month severance period if Mr. Kretzman had been terminated without "cause" on December 31, 2011 would have been approximately \$2,244,496, consisting of the following: (a) two times Mr. Kretzman's annual base salary on December 31, 2011; (b) \$559,246, representing his 2011 adjusted target bonus; (c) 24 months of life insurance coverage, at a cost of approximately \$29,920; (d) 24 months of medical and dental insurance coverage, at a total cost of approximately \$51,154; (e) 24 months of use of an automobile, at a cost of approximately \$65,420; and (f) 24 months of tax preparation and financial counseling, at a cost of approximately \$17,000.
-Under such circumstances, Mr. Kretzman would also be entitled to the continued vesting of his unvested restricted stock (namely, 12,867 restricted shares having a fair market value of \$191,332 based on the \$14.87 per share NYSE closing price of the Company's Class A Common Stock on December 30, 2011 (i.e., 2011's last NYSE trading day), all of which shares vested on January 10, 2012), and to the continued payout, on the respective annual payout dates in March 2012, March 2013 and March 2014, as applicable, of the remaining unpaid portion of his \$500,000 2010 LTIP award (two-thirds of which remained unpaid as of December 31, 2011) and his \$490,000 2011 LTIP award (all of which remained unpaid as of December 31, 2011).
-All of Mr. Kretzman's stock options were fully vested, and "out-of-the-money," on December 31, 2011.
+The estimated aggregate total of termination benefits during the 24-month severance period if Mr. Kretzman had been terminated without "cause" on December 31, 2012 would have been approximately \$2,296,029, consisting of the following: (a) two times Mr. Kretzman's annual base salary on December 31, 2012; (b) \$576,365, representing his 2012 target bonus; (c) 24 months of life insurance coverage, at a cost of approximately \$42,476; (d) 24 months of medical and dental insurance coverage, at a total cost of approximately \$52,398; (e) 24 months of use of an automobile, at a cost of approximately \$70,816; and (f) 24 months of tax preparation and financial counseling, at a cost of approximately \$17,000.
+Under such circumstances, Mr. Kretzman would also be entitled to the continued payout, on the respective annual payout dates in March 2013, March 2014 and March 2015, as applicable, of the remaining unpaid portion of his \$500,000 2010 LTIP award (one-third of which remained unpaid as of December 31, 2012) his \$490,000 2011 LTIP award (two-thirds of which remained unpaid as of December 31, 2012).
 Mr. Kretzman's severance payments are conditional on his full compliance with the Company's comprehensive agreement as to confidentiality and non-competition during any severance period.